andrebergvind/Cyclistic-bike-share-analysis/README.md

 ## Data Sources

-The analysis uses the Cyclistic bike share dataset, which includes 12 months of ride data.
+The analysis uses the Cyclistic bike share dataset, which includes 12 months of ride data ranging from July 2024 to June 2025.
 Key fields include:

 - `ride_id`: Unique identifier for each ride
 - `rideable_type`: Type of bike (classic_bike, electric_bike, electric_scooter)